 11:30am - 1:00pm

-Another exciting round of presentations is getting under way as the Sustainability Research and Practice Seminar returns for the Spring 2023 semester!
-View the Flyer to find a full lineup of speakers and topics bound to entice, from a wide range of disciplines.
+Another exciting round of presentations is getting under way as the Sustainability Research and Practice Seminar returns for the fall 2023 semester!
+There will be a full lineup of speakers and topics bound to entice, from a wide range of disciplines.
 These weekly seminars are hosted on Wednesdays during the lunch hour, 12pm to 12:50pm, making it easy to stop in for a casual and fascinating break.
-The Sustainability Research and Practice Seminar is hosted in Sykes 255 A/B and on Zoom, link below.
+The Sustainability Research and Practice Seminar is hosted in Sykes 255 A/B and on Zoom.

 WCU is a subscribing institution with The Collaborative Institutional Training Initiative (CITI) Program.
 CITI provides comprehensive training in Human Subjects Research, Responsible Conduct of Research, Animal Care and Use, and Export Control.
 CITI content addresses the needs of the entire research team: PIs, co-PIs, students, and staff.